Q70 (New York City bus): Subsequent changes

-On September 25, 2016, Q70 Select Bus Service started with the route being branded as the LaGuardia Link.
-However, the route kept the Q70 designation.

 Between 2016 and 2019, ridership on the Q70 SBS increased by 35%.
 In March 2020, MTA Bus proposed to the MTA Transit and Bus Committee that the Q70 fleet be converted to 60 ft articulated buses due to increasing ridership.
 In conjunction with this action, the southbound path of the Q70 would be modified between 75th Street and 61st Street.
 Buses would run south on 75th Street and then west on Woodside Avenue without any intermediate stops, terminating at Woodside Avenue and 61st Street, some 250 ft from the LIRR and subway station.
 This would eliminate a sharp turn at Broadway and 75th Street for southbound buses, as well as relocate the route onto less-congested streets.
 Furthermore, the terminus at 61st Street and Roosevelt Avenue would no longer be shared with the Q53 SBS route; the new articulated buses meant that there was not enough space to accommodate both routes at that terminal, since the Q53 also uses articulated buses.
 This change was expected to take effect in April 2020, but was instead implemented on June 28, 2020.
 The delay was due to uncertainties caused by the COVID-19 pandemic in New York City, which prevented the New York City Department of Transportation from installing the new bus stop at 61st Street.

-In December 2019, the MTA released a draft redesign of the Queens bus network.
-The redesign was delayed due to the COVID-19 pandemic, and the original draft plan was dropped due to negative feedback for other routes.
-A revised plan was released in March 2022.
-The Q70 is the only route for which no modifications were made at all, compared with 2019 conditions (the plan does not reflect the 2020 rerouting on Woodside Avenue).
+Bus rapid transit upgrades

-In April 2022, governor Kathy Hochul announced that the Q70 bus would no longer charge fares starting on May 1, 2022.
-This was a temporary measure while the New York state government studied alternatives to the planned AirTrain LaGuardia people-mover system, which had been placed on hold in late 2021.
-Prior to the announcement, fares on the Q70 were periodically suspended during peak travel periods, such as Easter and Christmas, and many Q70 passengers already transferred to and from the subway for free.
+In April 2022, governor Kathy Hochul announced that the Q70 bus would no longer charge fares starting on May 1, 2022, while the New York state government studied alternatives to the planned AirTrain LaGuardia people-mover system.
+Previously, fares on the Q70 were periodically suspended during peak travel periods, such as Easter and Christmas, and many Q70 passengers already transferred to and from the subway for free.

+The AirTrain LGA project was canceled in March 2023, after a panel of three transportation experts recommended that the frequency of the Q70 bus be increased and that another bus route, running to the Astoria–Ditmars Boulevard station, be operated by the Port Authority of New York and New Jersey (PANYNJ).
+The panel also suggested turning a mile-long section of the Brooklyn-Queens Expressway into a dedicated bus lane.
+According to Janette Sadik-Khan, one of the three panelists, the enhanced bus service would cost $500 million.
+In June 2023, the PANYNJ provided $30 million to fund the design of the enhanced bus service.
+In March 2025, state officials announced plans to spend $160 million to improve Q70 bus service.
+The changes included a dedicated bus lane on the Brooklyn–Queens Expressway, traffic signal priority in Jackson Heights, a bus bay at LaGuardia Airport, and increased midday frequencies.
+The MTA also announced plans to increase frequencies on the Q70 route starting in mid-2025.